FPL Draft Explained: How Fantasy Premier League Draft Works, Rules and How to Play

 • Planning the first 3–4 rounds based on your position in the snake draft

-Thinking in Tiers, Not Names
+Thinking in Tiers

 • Planning at least two rounds ahead